System Design Space

 LLM Workflows

-When workflow is better than agent.
-Tasks are like bricks, template prompts.
-Agent-driven workflow, stateful task agents, roles and delegation.
+When a workflow is better than an agent.
+Tasks as building blocks, reusable prompts, agent-driven workflows, stateful task agents, roles, and delegation.

 10